 Stage of Ecosystem Development Objective Completion Criteria Performance Indicators Decommissioning Not required during initial Project construction activities - to be included in future revisions of this RMP.
 Landform Establishment Final landform will be suitable for the intended land use and consistent with the surrounding landscape.
 Landform compatibility Constructed landforms are assessed to be consistent with the surrounding topography.
 Final landforms are safe, stable, non-polluting and drain to the local environment.
 Slopes Landform regraded to a stable grade, with slopes generally 1V:3H to 1V:4H.
 Landform stability Reconstructed landforms are stable with no evidence of slumping.
 Non-polluting landform Dirty water run-off is captured, treated and discharged in accordance with the EPL and Water Management Plan Free draining landform Landforms are free draining (excluding retained water storage dams & final voids).
 Final landform drainage design Final landform water management structures and storages have been designed and constructed in accordance with DECC [2008c] Managing Urban Stormwater: Mines and Quarries Volume 2E requirements and the approved final landform drainage design.
 Habitat features are salvaged and re-used in rehabilitation areas to provide fauna habitat resources.
 Habitat features.
 Habitat features are incorporated into rehabilitation areas (including within watercourses and retained dams) where appropriate.
 Growth Medium Development Suitable soil chemical and physical properties Soil properties are suitable for the establishment and maintenance of selected vegetation species. pH; Electrical Conductivity; Organic Matter; Phosphorus; Nitrate; Cation Exchange Capacity; and Exchangeable Sodium Percentage within acceptable range.
 Effective use of topsoil and subsoil to assist in improved rehabilitation.
 Topsoil/subsoil.
 Topsoils and subsoils are re-spread on rehabilitation areas at appropriate depth for final land use.
 Topsoils and subsoils are salvaged and managed to retain physical, chemical and biological properties.
 Topsoil/subsoil salvaging.
 Topsoil and subsoils are stripped and respread or stockpiled for later use in accordance with soil stripping and stockpiling procedures.
 Topsoil and subsoils (and topsoil substitutes including tuffaceous clays) are selectively stripped and managed according to postmining land uses.
+Erosion is minimised.
+Erosion and sediment control structures.
+Temporary erosion and sediment control structures are installed prior to topsoil respreading.
+Permanent erosion control features (e.g. rock armouring) installed where required.
+Ecosystem and Land Use Establishment Not required during initial Project construction activities - to be included in future revisions of this RMP.
+Ecosystem and Land Use Sustainability Not required during initial Project construction activities - to be included in future revisions of this RMP.

-Table 8 Performance Indicators and Completion Criteria (continued)
+Table 8 - Performance Indicators and Com pletion Criteria 10010 0 maioatoro produori 01101104